By Deborah Jeanne Sergeant

 8. Avoid tobacco.
 “Tobacco is a big risk factor for heart disease,” said Joshua W. Harrison, cardiologist with Crouse Medical Practice.
 “A year after quitting, risk drops to half that of a smoker.”

 9. Get check-ups.
 “You’d be surprised how many people don’t visit a physician regularly or check their blood pressure,” Harrison said.
 “At least check it at the drug store.
 Longstanding hypertension is a risk factor for heart disease.
 Untreated diabetes is a significant cardiac risk factor.”
+If you’re looking for good general cardiology in Rock Hill, SC, visit the site.

 10. Don’t overdo.
 “Mental health is very important,” Harrison said.
 “Reduce stress, anxiety and depression.
 All are associated with heart disease.
 Exercise, meditation and yoga help some.
 See a counselor if you have problems with anxiety or depression.
 Aim for seven to eight hours of sleep at night.
 Sleep apnea is an under-diagnosed problem.
 If you fall asleep while doing things or feel tired all day, talk with your doctor about potential sleep apnea or disorder.
 Too little or even too much is associated with heart disease.”